zulip/zulip/docs/production/upgrade-or-modify.md

 upgrade to Zulip master using [upgrade-zulip-from-git][].
 Before upgrading to master, make sure you understand:

+* In Zulip's version numbering scheme, `master` will always be "newer" than the latest maintenance release (E.g. `3.1` or `2.1.6`) and "older" than the next major release (E.g. `3.0` or `4.0`).
 * The `master` branch is under very active development; dozens of new changes are integrated into it on most days.
-Master can have thousands of changes not present in the latest release (all of which will be included in our next release).
-There are probably some bugs.
+The `master` branch can have thousands of changes not present in the latest release (all of which will be included in our next major release).
+On average `master` usually has fewer total bugs than the latest release (because we fix hundreds of bugs in every major release) but it might have some bugs that are more severe than we would consider acceptable for a release.
-* We deploy master to chat.zulip.org and zulip.com on a regular basis (often daily), so it's very important to the project that it be stable.
-Most regressions will be minor UX issues or be fixed quickly, because we need them to be fixed.
+* We deploy `master` to chat.zulip.org and zulip.com on a regular basis (often daily), so it's very important to the project that it be stable.
+Most regressions will be minor UX issues or be fixed quickly, because we need them to be fixed for Zulip Cloud.
 * The development community is very interested in helping debug issues that arise when upgrading from the latest release to master, since they provide us an opportunity to fix that category of issue before